catamphetamine/webpack-isomorphic-tools/README.md

       //  log
       //
       // returns: whatever (could be a filename, could be a JSON object, etc)
       //
+      // premade utility parsers:
+      //
+      // Webpack_isomorphic_tools_plugin.url_loader_parser
+      //  (for use with url-loader or file-loader)
+      //  require() will return file URL
+      //
+      // Webpack_isomorphic_tools_plugin.css_loader_parser
+      //  (for use with css-loader when not using "modules" feature)
+      //  require() will return CSS style text
+      //
+      // Webpack_isomorphic_tools_plugin.css_modules_loader_parser
+      //  (for use with css-loader when using "modules" feature)
+      //  require() will return a JSON object map of style class names
+      //  which will also have a `_style` key containing CSS style text
+      //
       parser: function(module, options, log)
       {